QLD Wide - 60 Seconds Claim Advice

 How to Make a Whiplash Injury Claim

-1. Seek immediate medical attention: To file a whiplash claim, you must first seek medical treatment from a doctor or hospital immediately following the injury.
+To file a whiplash injury claim, you must first seek medical treatment from a doctor or hospital immediately following the accident.
 Your medical reports will also be required as evidence.

-3. Gathering all necessary documentation is crucial for a successful outcome, as it helps prove your case.
-These documents include medical evidence, witness statements, and police and accident reports.
+Quality evidence helps deliver a successful outcome, as it helps prove your case.
+These documents include medical evidence, witness statements, and police records and accident reports.

-4. Lodging a whiplash injury compensation claim involves submitting an accurate Notification of Accident Claim form with the responsible CTP insurer.
-You may need to provide evidence of lost wages due to your whiplash injury as part of the claim process.
+Submit an accurate Notification of Accident Claim form with the responsible CTP insurer.
+You may need to provide evidence of lost wages as part of the claim process.

-What You Must Prove for a Successful Whiplash Compensation Claim
+What You Must Prove for a Successful Whiplash Injury Compensation Claim

 Proving who was at fault for the accident is the main requirement for a successful whiplash compensation claim.
-However, determining who was responsible also depends on the type of accident.
+How the accident occurred can help determine who was responsible.

 Most whiplash car accident claims arise from rear-end collisions.
 When a car hits you from behind, the driver of that vehicle is typically at fault.